jadealx/SQL/README.md

 This analysis provides valuable insights into customer engagement and spending behavior, helping businesses understand the effectiveness of their rewards program.
 By identifying trends and areas for improvement, businesses can optimize their rewards offerings to better meet customer needs and enhance overall program effectiveness.

-# Retail Product Launch and Promotion Effectiveness Analysis
+# Retail Product Launch & Promotion Effectiveness Analysis

 ## Overview

 This project analyzes retail sales data to evaluate the effectiveness of product launches and promotions.
-Using SQL, the analysis examines how new product launches influence sales, the impact of promotions on sales performance, and insights from customer feedback.
+Using SQL, the analysis examines how different promotional campaigns influence customer spending patterns and redemption rates.

 ## Analysis Includes

-- **Product Launch Impact**: Examines how new product launches affect sales and customer feedback.
-- **Promotional Effectiveness**: Assesses the effectiveness of promotions in driving sales and correlates with customer satisfaction.
+- **Promotional Effectiveness**: Assesses how different promotional campaigns impact customer spending behavior and redemption rates.
-- **Customer Feedback Analysis**: Analyzes customer reviews and ratings to understand their impact on sales trends.
+- **Sales Analysis**: Analyzes total spending, unique customers, and total sales associated with various promotions.
-- **Sales Trends**: Identifies overall sales patterns based on product categories and timeframes.
-- **Feedback Sentiment Analysis**: Evaluates the sentiment of customer feedback and its influence on sales.
+- **Customer Insights**: Evaluates customer engagement with promotions based on spending patterns.

 ## Skills Used

 - **SQL**:
-  - **Joins**: Utilized INNER JOIN, LEFT JOIN, and other types to combine data from multiple tables and derive insights.
+  - **Joins**: Utilized INNER JOIN and other types to combine data from multiple tables and derive insights.
-  - **Aggregation Functions**: Used COUNT, SUM, and AVG to summarize data and extract meaningful metrics.
+  - **Aggregation Functions**: Used COUNT, SUM, and COUNT DISTINCT to summarize data and extract meaningful metrics.
-  - **Grouping**: Employed GROUP BY to aggregate data on categories such as products, promotions, and customer feedback.
+  - **Grouping**: Employed GROUP BY to aggregate data based on promotions and spending patterns.
-  - **Window Functions**: Applied window functions for advanced calculations and analysis, such as ranking and partitioning.
-  - **Common Table Expressions (CTEs)**: Used CTEs to simplify complex queries and improve readability.
+  - **Ordering**: Used ORDER BY to organize results for better readability.
-  - **Subqueries**: Incorporated subqueries to filter and refine results, ensuring accuracy in the analysis.

 - **Database Design**:
   - **Schema Creation**: Designed a relational database schema with tables such as Customers, Products, Sales, Feedback, and Promotions.
   - **Foreign Key Constraints**: Established relationships between tables to maintain data integrity.

 - **Data Analysis**:
-  - **Product Launch Analysis**: Evaluated the impact of new product launches on sales and customer feedback.
+  - **Promotion Analysis**: Evaluated the impact of promotions on customer spending behavior and engagement.
-  - **Promotion Analysis**: Assessed the effectiveness of promotions in driving sales and their correlation with customer satisfaction.
-  - **Customer Feedback Analysis**: Analyzed customer reviews and ratings to identify trends and their impact on sales.
+  - **Sales Trends**: Analyzed sales data to identify trends related to promotional effectiveness.

 ## How This Analysis Can Help Businesses

-This analysis provides actionable insights into how product launches, promotions, and customer feedback impact sales and customer satisfaction.
-By understanding these dynamics, businesses can optimize their marketing strategies, improve product offerings, and enhance overall customer experiences.
+This analysis provides actionable insights into how promotional campaigns influence customer spending patterns.
+By understanding these dynamics, businesses can optimize their promotional strategies, enhance customer engagement, and improve overall sales performance.